 A fourth grader suspended five times for “misbehavior.”
-A third grader removed from of his classroom for eight days because he pushed a bathroom stall door and it fell off its hinge.
+A third grader removed from his classroom for eight days because he pushed a bathroom stall door and it fell off its hinge.

 A middle school girl who was suspended so often that her desperate mother sent her to live with relatives in another state; and a high school girl suspended for an entire week after a shouting match with another student.